anildigital/game_of_life/README.txt

 It models five classes

-1. Universe - Everything including life is a part of universe
+1. Life - Abstract class for the things that has property of live and death.
-2. Life - The things which has property of birth and death are part of life
+2. Cell - Concrete class Cell which inherits from life.
+Tt has state live or death .
+It also knows about it's neighbor cells.
+Birth and death is depends of number of neighbours the cell has.
-3. UniverseTime - UniverseTime which represents time, it changes upon tick( discrete moment, like seconds we have in our Time)
+3. Grid - Grid class which represents orthogonal grid of square cells.
-4. Cell - Cell is a life, it gets birth and it has death.
-It also knows about it's neighbor cells. birth and death is depends of number of neighbours it has.
-It has two states live or dead.
+4. Universe - This class models Universe which has grid and universe_time.
+Initializing Universe initializes grid which has life in the form of cells.
+Universe has instance of universe_time.
-5. Grid - Orthogonal grid of square cells.
+5. UniverseTime - UniverseTime which is responsible for tick.
+A tick is a discrete moment of time like 'second'.

 How to run